nestef23/my-OSCP-notes/PrivilegeEscalation/Linux.md

 ## Crontab
 Check what is executed in cron
 - edit the .sh files if possible
+  - maybe they include wildcards (*) that can be abused?
 - replace executable files\
 - check location of the PATH variable, can you do search order hijacking?
 ```